wearerequired/wp-team-list/README.md

 1. This is how your team list can look like with some additional CSS.
 2. The plugin only provides limited styling.
 It's up to you to adjust it.
-3. The block in the block editor with its settings.
+3. The block in the block editor with its settings and custom styling.
 4. The configuration options of the built-in widget.

 ## Changelog ##